 Can I expunge my record of a charge or conviction?

 It depends.
 In some instances, you may be able to expunge your record, depending on requirements laid out in Oregon statutes.
 For instance, if you’ve been convicted of an assault conviction, you may or may not be able to have your record expunged, depending on the severity of the conviction, and whether or not you fulfill Oregon’s eligibility requirements.
-You’ll also have to petition to a judge to have your record expunged, and you may or may not receive an expungement per his/her judgement.
+You’ll also have to petition to a judge to have your record expunged, and you may or may not receive an expungement per his/her judgment.
 If you’re curious about expungement or how a conviction can affect your record, feel free to reach out to us.

 If you’re facing a criminal charge, you may not know your rights, and you may be concerned about what to expect in your upcoming court dates.
 It’s often best not to defend yourself.
 We’ll work with you to determine the best plan of action to strive to earn a positive outcome for your case.
 We always work with your best interests in mind as we protect your rights and defend you against unjust consequences.
-If you’re ready to get started, feel free to get in touch with us for a free consultation so that we can help you to better understand your options.
+If you’re ready to get started, feel free to get in touch with a criminal lawyer for a free consultation so that we can help you to better understand your options.